 In reality, this is not usually the case and marketers often see some notable discrepancies between the reach and the final action taking.
 Therefore it becomes more and more important whom you target and how you do this, instead of simply following the rules of continuous blogging.
-This article makes an excellent point about following the basic content principles but retaining the focus on its promotion.
 You cannot expect your audience would simply find your content; rather, you should work on getting it in front of them, which is again an important strategy.

 4. Real-time data evaluation over automation